viane/Professor-Nittany/README.md

 ### Config

->Fill the service username and password that you need in /src/config-template.js, then <b>rename<b> to config.js
+>Fill the service username and password that you need in /src/config-template.js, then <b>rename</b> to config.js

 ### How to use